Farm Policy Glossary

 Federal Crop Insurance Program--See crop insurance.

 Federal milk marketing orders--Regulations issued by the Secretary of Agriculture specifying minimum prices that regulated handlers must pay for milk and other conditions under which milk can be bought and sold within a specified area.
 The orders establish minimum class prices according to the products for which milk is used that are then "blended" as a weighted average.
-The 1996 Farm Act required consolidation of the Federal milk marketing orders into 10-14 regional orders, down from 33.
+The 1996 Farm Bill required consolidation of the Federal milk marketing orders into 10-14 regional orders, down from 33.
 In 2008, there were 10 Federal milk marketing orders.

 Flex acreage--See normal flex acreage and optional flex acreage.

-Food Distribution Program on Indian Reservations (FDPIR)--A program created in 1977 as an alternative to the FSP because many Native Americans live in remote areas where food costs are high and access to food stamp offices and grocery stores is limited.
+Food Distribution Program on Indian Reservations (FDPIR)--A program created in 1977 as an alternative to the Food Stamp Program because many Native Americans live in remote areas where food costs are high and access to food stamp offices and grocery stores is limited.
 FDPIR provides monthly food packages to low-income individuals and families living on reservations, and to American Indian households living in approved areas near reservations and in approved service areas in Oklahoma.
 In fiscal year 2003, 5 States and 98 tribal authorities administered the program on 243 reservations.

 Food Security Act of 1985 (1985 Farm Act) (P.L.
-99-198)--Omnibus food and agriculture legislation (Farm Act) signed into law on December 23, 1985, provided a 5-year framework (1986-90) for the Secretary of Agriculture to administer various agricultural and food programs.
+99-198)--Omnibus food and agriculture legislation (Farm Bill) signed into law on December 23, 1985, provided a 5-year framework (1986-90) for the Secretary of Agriculture to administer various agricultural and food programs.
 The law provided for lower price and income supports and a dairy herd buy-out program, and established marketing loans, loan deficiency payments, and the Conservation Reserve Program.

 Food Security Commodity Reserve--See the Bill Emerson Humanitarian Trust.